HoiDam/Markdown_OSCP/Methodology/Careless Shit.md

 12. Maybe can search password on the webapp you pwned (Go look app folder directory or GUI)
 13. Press every button on the web.
 14. Check Sbin for GTFO also!
+15. Privlege Esculation maybe using some exploit you discarded in foothold
+16. Recheck the config file as other users ( may differs from exploit read )

 # Kill port command
 - dont ask why i put here LMAO